 The United Brethren in Christ denomination and the Evangelical Church denomination merged in 1946 to form the Evangelical United Brethren denomination.
 Even the former welcome mat at the Church Street Entrance had on it EUB.

 An Education Building was added to the rear of the building in 1957 with Construction completed in 1959.

 In 1968, the E.U.B, denomination and the Methodist denomination merged to form the United Methodist Church.
 The stained glass window above the Church Street Entrance reflects this affiliation with the letters UM.

 The sanctuary was remodeled and then re consecrated on May 18, 1975.
 A fire on December 18, 1983, caused extensive damage to the building.
 The sanctuary floor, underneath where the piano now stands, needed to be rebuilt causing the pillars in Albright Hall to be arranged in a haphazard formation. the platform was enlarged just slightly a bit.

 Also around the time of the fire, new chandeliers and wall lights were Installed.
 A new Baldwin baby grand piano was purchased (1984) Along with a new organ (1989).
 In 2003 Projection equipment was installed & a new audio visual booth was built.

 In 1981 an elevator, central air conditioning, and new glass entrance doors were installed.
 A dedication service was held on January 11, 1981.
-In 1987 Central Air Conditioning was installed in the Educational Wing as well as in the Fellowship Hall (Known as Otterbein Hall which is located on the basement level of the Educational Wing).
+In 1987 Central Air Conditioning was installed in the Education Building as well as in the Fellowship Hall (Known as Otterbein Hall which is located on the basement level of the Educational Building).

 The steeple was added to the building in 1997 from memorial money given by various persons and lights were added to shine on it at night.
 A new lighted church sign replaced the old wooden one outside at the comer of the building (Church & Mill Streets) in 2001, from the bequeath of Faye Bean.